Particl-Community/academy/part-guides/partguides_staking.rst

 Mobile staking
 --------------

-It's also possible to stake PART coins stored on a mobile wallet such as `Particl Copay <https://particl.io/downloads/>`_.
-Staking on your phone is completely secure and requires you to delegate the staking power of your coins to a staking :term:`node <Node>`.
+Staking PART coins through a mobile wallet, such as `Particl Copay <https://particl.io/downloads/>`_, is also feasible.
+Staking via your phone is secure and involves delegating your coins' staking power to a staking :term:`node <Node>`.

 .. rst-class:: bignums

     #.
-Set up a :ref:`cold staking` :term:`node <Node>` and copy its public key, or copy the public key of a staking pool into your clipboard.
+Setup a :ref:`cold staking` :term:`node <Node>` and copy its public key or the public key of a staking pool into your clipboard.
     #.
-Download and install the `Particl Copay <https://particl.io/downloads/>`_ mobile application, open it, create a new Particl wallet, and send PART coins to it.
+Download and install the `Particl Copay <https://particl.io/downloads/>`_ mobile app.
+Then, open it, create a new Particl wallet, and transfer PART coins to it.
     #.
-After your coins are deposited into this wallet, tap on the :guilabel:`Staking` icon at the bottom right corner of the screen, followed by a tap on the :guilabel:`Setup Cold Staking` green button.
+Once your coins are in the wallet, tap the :guilabel:`Staking` icon at the bottom right of the screen, and then tap the :guilabel:`Setup Cold Staking` green button.
     #.
-Enter the staking public key in the designated space and give it a label.
+Input the staking public key in the provided field and assign a label to it.
     #.
-Tap on the :guilabel:`Enable Cold Staking` green button, then tap the :guilabel:`Zap` button to finalize the staking setup process.
+Tap the :guilabel:`Enable Cold Staking` green button, then tap the :guilabel:`Zap` button to complete the staking setup.

 Adjust Staking Privacy
 ~~~~~~~~~~~~~~~~~~~~~~

-If you operate your own staking :term:`node <Node>`, you can adjust your level of staking privacy.
-By default, the network sends your staking rewards in your :guilabel:`Public` balance, meaning all your staking rewards are publicly displayed on the blockchain.
-Particl allows you to change that to increase your financial privacy.
+For those operating their own staking :term:`node <Node>`, you can improve your staking privacy by leveraging PART's various privacy protocols.
+By default, staking rewards are sent to your :guilabel:`Public` balance, making all staking rewards visible on the blockchain.
+Particl offers options to modify this for increased financial privacy.

-- :guilabel:`Public` balance: Staking rewards are fully transparent and public on the blockchain.
+- :guilabel:`Public` balance: Rewards are transparent and public on the blockchain.
-- :guilabel:`Blind` balance: The number of PART coins contained in each reward remains confidential.
+- :guilabel:`Blind` balance: The amount of PART coins in each reward is confidential.
-- :guilabel:`Anon` balance: The number of PART coins AND your deposit address remain entirely anonymous.
-This is the highest level of staking privacy possible on the Particl network.
+- :guilabel:`Anon` balance: Both the number of PART coins and your deposit address remain completely anonymous, offering the highest level of staking privacy available on the Particl network.

 .. rst-class:: bignums